What is financial abuse?

 Financial abuse can take away or limit parents’ or older adults’ finances or money and their ability to take care of themselves.
-It can negatively impact their health by reducing the resources available for proper housing, good nutrition, medication, and healthy activities.
+It can harm their health by reducing the resources available for proper housing, good nutrition, medication and healthy activities.

 How can abuse and neglect be prevented?

 To help prevent abuse and neglect, consider these tips:

 - Set up your finances so that the bank automatically pays your bills, especially if your health changes or you need to go to the